RIKEN-RCCS/lens3/doc/user-guide.md

 file access requests to an MinIO instance by looking at a bucket name.
 Mux determines the target MinIO instance using an association of a bucket and a user.
 This association is stored in a Redis database.
-Wui provides management of buckets.
-Wui manages buckets by a bucket pool, which is a unit of management in Lens3 and corresponds to a single MinIO instance.
+Api provides management of buckets.
+Api manages buckets by a bucket pool, which is a unit of management in Lens3 and corresponds to a single MinIO instance.
 A user first creates a bucket pool, and then registers buckets to the pool.
 Mux is also in charge of starting and